CAHUILLA FAMILY PHOTO Native American Los Coyotes Indian Reservation

 This Indian home, like too many other Native American homes in North America reservation communities, is without electricity and running water.

-Just two months earlier, this Cahuilla family was moved into an adjacent new 24- by 46-foot, three-bedroom home (with electricity & water) as part of a program, sponsored by national and California gaming tribes, to aid the nongaming tribes in their historical conditions of Native American poverty.
+Just two months earlier, this Cahuilla family was moved into an adjacent new 24- by 46-foot, three-bedroom home (with newly-wired electricity & running water) as part of a program, sponsored by national and California gaming tribes, to aid the nongaming tribes in their historical conditions of Native American poverty.

 I was hired to produce a series of photographs and 30x50-inch display prints for a conference display.